 If the accident is covered by insurance, you should file an insurance claim right away.
 However, be careful about what you say because insurance adjusters are trained to take what you say and use it against you.
 Insurance companies are out for their best interest, and that means paying out as little compensation as possible.

 When you talk to the insurance company, provide the facts about the accident.
 You can say you are receiving medical treatment, but you do not need to provide any details beyond that.
-You should strongly consider having your personal injury attorney in Albany deal with the insurance company after you contact them to file a claim.
+You should strongly consider having your Albany personal injury attorney deal with the insurance company after you contact them to file a claim.

 Not Seeking Treatment Immediately